Rockwell Automation: 21st century

 In 2001, Rockwell International split into two companies.
 The industrial automation division became Rockwell Automation, while the avionics division became Rockwell Collins.
 The split was structured so that Rockwell Automation was the legal successor of Rockwell International, while Rockwell Collins was the spin-off.
 Rockwell Automation retains Rockwell International's stock price history and continues to trade on the New York Stock Exchange under the symbol "ROK".

-Keith Nosbusch was named chief executive officer in 2004.

-In 2007, Rockwell Automation sold the Power Systems division for $1.8 billion to Baldor Electric Company to focus on its core competencies in automation and information technology.

-In 2007, Rockwell Automation acquired ICS Triplex.

-In April 2016, it was announced that Keith Nosbusch would be replaced by Blake Moret effective July 1, 2016.
-Nosbusch would remain with Rockwell Automation as chairman.
-Moret was previously the senior vice president of the Control Products and Solutions segment of the company.

-In June 2017, Rockwell Automation and Manpower launched the Academy of Advanced Manufacturing to provide training in digital manufacturing skills for military veterans.

-Effective January 1, 2018, Keith Nosbusch stepped down as Chairman.
-Blake Moret was elected the incoming Chairman by the board of directors.

-On June 11, 2018, Rockwell Automation made a $1 billion equity investment in PTC acquiring an 8.4% ownership stake.
+In 2007, Reliance Electric Drives and Dodge Bearings were spun off from the company.

-In February 2019, Rockwell Automation and Schlumberger entered a joint venture to create Sensia, the oil and gas industry's first fully Integrated automation solutions provider.
-Rockwell was later announced as a founding member of ISA Global Cybersecurity Alliance to help advance readiness and awareness in manufacturing.
+In February 2019, Rockwell Automation and Schlumberger entered a joint venture to create Sensia, the oil and gas industry's first fully integrated automation solutions provider.
+Rockwell was later announced as a founding member of the ISA Global Cybersecurity Alliance to help advance readiness and awareness in manufacturing.

-Another partnership was formed in November 2019 with Accenture's Industry X.0 to help deliver greater industrial supply chain optimization.
-Simulation software provider ANSYS and Rockwell Automation also allied to help customers design simulation-based digital twins of products, processes, and manufacturing.
+Another partnership was formed in November 2019 with Accenture's Industry X to help deliver greater industrial supply chain optimization.
+Simulation software provider Ansys and Rockwell Automation also allied to help customers design simulation-based digital twins of products, processes, and manufacturing.